Dengue fever: Vaccine

 Dengvaxia (formerly CYD-TDV) became available in 2015, and is approved for use in the US, EU and in some Asian and Latin American countries.
 It is an attenuated virus, is suitable for individuals aged 6–45 years and protects against all four serotypes of dengue.
 Due to safety concerns about antibody-dependent enhancement (ADE), it should only be given to individuals who have previously been infected with dengue, in order to protect them from reinfection.
 It is given subcutaneously as three doses at six month intervals.
+The manufacturer, Sanofi-Pasteur, has stated that they will cease manufacturing Dengvaxia during 2026, citing a lack of global demand.

 Qdenga (formerly TAK-003) completed clinical trials in 2022 and was approved for use in the European Union in December 2022; it has been approved by a number of other countries including Indonesia and Brazil, and has been recommended by the SAGE committee of the World Health Organization.
 It is indicated for the prevention of dengue disease in individuals four years of age and older, and can be administered to people who have not been previously infected with dengue.
 It is a live attenuated vaccine containing the four serotypes of dengue virus, administered subcutaneously as two doses three months apart.

+The Department of Health (DOH) in the Philippines expanded a dengue vaccination pilot program to major urban centers in 2025 and 2026 to reduce severe dengue cases, following promising early results.